7 Easy and Affordable Home Modifications

 6. Bidet Toilet Seat

-The American Academy of Orthopaedic Surgeons reported one in two Americans has an orthopedic condition (2016).
+The American Academy of Orthopaedic Surgeons reports that one in two Americans has an orthopedic condition (2021).
 Think about all of those poor arthritic, painful backs, hips, knees, and shoulders that will struggle to thoroughly clean private parts after toileting.

 With half of the U.S. population struggling to independently complete personal hygiene, bidet toilet seats are the solution!
 Replacing the regular toilet seat with an electric or non-electric bidet toilet seat maintains your patient’s dignity to take care of themselves at home.
 Water nozzles are adjustable for your patient’s anatomical specifications.
 There are also models that have air dryers and temperature controls for your patient’s comfort.